OblivionCreator/mettaton-2/README.md

 FILES YOU NEED TO PROVIDE TO GET BOT TO FUNCTION:

-token.txt - The Bot Token on Discord. client_secrets.json - For automatic backups to function, you will need to define a client_secrets.json from the Google Drive API<br>
+token.txt - The Bot Token on Discord.<br>
+client_secrets.json - For automatic backups to function, you will need to define a client_secrets.json from the Google Drive API<br>
 .config - The bot will create this file.
 Use rp!setgmchannel to configure where the bot sends any GM based alerts.